 It took a lot of courage to decide that I would go to Vipassana.
 The thought of not talking to family scared me the most.
 However, the good thing was that I had my husband with me.
 So, in a way, I had a familiar face at the center though we didn’t talk to each other for the next 10 days.

 The morning bell rang at 4 am, and we had to be in the main meditation hall to start the practice at 4:30 am.
 It took me 2 days to adjust to this timing.
 We were given instructions to follow on a daily basis.

 For the first day, we were asked just to concentrate on the breath.
 And just the opposite of what I had thought, it was super tough!

 When we were out for breakfast at 6:30 am, my head was aching.
 The next marathon of meditation started at 8:00 am and ended at 11:00 am for lunch.
 I was super irritated by my mind.
-What can’t you be a little quieter?
+Why can’t you be a little quieter?